matchbookmac/bridge-alerts/README.md

 Once the file has downloaded, open it.
 This should open xcode and add the profile to your dev environment.
 At this point, in xcode, go to the top-level .xcodeproject file, Go to 'Build Settings'
 Under 'Code Signing,' select the iOS Development certificate you downloaded above.
+Under 'Provisioning Profile', select 'Automatic'
 You should be able to build now.
 If xcode errors, and prompts you to resolve issues, click okay and have xcode resolve them for you.

 ## Starting from scratch: